LT-Intro-To-AI-SY2425/a2-movie-chatbot-dayvinh/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+What was difficult for me while completing the match function is fulfilling every individual situation without creating code that would interfere/cause problems for a different situation.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use the match function for extracting information for a movie database by inputting a requested movie and the movie database will give you the movie that matches what you are looking for based on your input.